andrewboring/laughing-umbrella/Project-Proposal.md

 ## Limitations
 Economics is a complex discipline, with large interdependencies across economic zone boundaries.
 There are a number of variables contributing to such a prediction which are not considered here.

-This is a class project.
-If you're basing a financial decision (eg, a real estate transaction) based on anything you read here, you're nuts.
+This is a class project to validate our knowledge of Python, Javascript, Data Engineering, and Working as a Team to answer a question using data analysis techniques and to display mastery of the Art of Storytelling in Data Science.
+If you're making a financial decision (eg, a real estate transaction) based on anything you read here, you're nuts.